 “Stadtradio Karlsruhe,” one of the first privately owned radio stations in

 Mary Ellen Doty has managed the finances at Wallace House since August 2003 and assisted Charles in his position as the chairman of the International Press Institute North American Committee.
 Before coming to Wallace House, Mary Ellen was the office manager for The Housing Bureau for Seniors in Ann Arbor.
 She did accounting for the Daniel L. Bowers Co. in Rochester Hills, MI.
 Mary Ellen has a BA in Social Work from the University of Michigan and took Masters Classes in Accountancy at Walsh College.

-Patricia Meyers-Wilkens has been the office manager for Wallace House since October 2007.
-Before coming to the University of Michigan, she worked as a reporter, columnist and editor for a weekly newspaper.
-During her ten years there, the Michigan Press Association named her best local columnist.
-Originally from New York and a graduate of Rutgers University, a job transfer brought her and her family to Michigan in 1987.
+Patricia Meyers-Wilkens has been at Wallace House since October 2007.
+She spent 10 years working as a reporter, columnist and editor for a weekly newspaper in southeastern Michigan.
+Originally from New York and a graduate of Rutgers University, she and her family moved to Michigan in 1987.
 She currently resides in a little log cabin on the lake in the Irish Hills area.